Glyphack/Glyphack/content/posts/planning-my-day.md

 Sometimes I saw that It's been months that I'm working on something without making much progress and that was because I did not spend time continuously to finish it.

-I've searched for advice on how to plan something and do it well.
-One thing I found was this note from the [atomic habits book](https://jamesclear.com/atomic-habits)
+One thing that I think is related to this is this quote from [atomic habits book](https://jamesclear.com/atomic-habits)

 > Success is the product of daily habits—not once-in-a-lifetime transformations.

-> The book tries to say that you don't do big improvements over a night, or a week, you make them a habit for yourself.
+It tries to say that you don't reach your goals in a single step, you create daily habits based on them.
-> I borrowed this definition of success and tried to use it in my planning.
+I borrowed this definition of success and tried to use it in my planning.

 This is the first thing I realized I have to do:
 **If I want to do something I have to do it everyday, no matter how small is my progress is**

 This helps a lot on different aspects of reaching my goal.
-When I did my work continuously I was always aware of where I left off, I could more easily get in the zone, and needed less time to get focused.
+When I do my work continuously I'm always aware of where I left off, I could more easily get in the zone, and needed less time to get focused.
 This method can be very powerful even if you [only spend 10 minutes a day on something](https://medium.com/@alexallain/ten-minutes-a-day-e2fa1084f924).

+> How, exactly, did I manage to write a book in this short a time?
+I had one simple rule: I had to work on the book for just ten minutes, every day, no excuses.
+Ever.
+>
+> The original reason I tracked my time, in fact, was that I wanted to motivate myself by having a streak of days, and I figured that instead of just tallying check marks, I’d write down exactly how long I spent.
+It worked — I never missed a day.

-A challenge that comes with this approach is that I no longer could have so many ongoing work at once, I decided to have re plan my goals so they are:
+A challenge that comes with this approach is that I no longer can have so many ongoing work at once, I decided to re plan my goals so they are:

 - more specific: instead of saying I want to learn a tool I said I want to use the tool do make something.
 - split into approachable goals: an example was that I wanted to get 1800 chess ELO, but this journey is not a single step, in each ELO range you need to focus on something and get better at it.
 So it split this into two parts of getting to 1400 and the getting to 1800